By Jessica Singh | Hospitality, Cloud UCaaS

 Your phone system must integrate with your existing Property Management System, booking engine, CRM, and guest messaging tools.
 Ask vendors about specific integrations with your current stack, not just generic API availability.

-3. Reliability and Uptime Guarantees
+3. Guaranteed Reliability and Uptime

 Hotels operate 24/7/365.
 Downtime is not an inconvenience; it is a direct revenue loss.
 Look for providers that offer geo-redundant infrastructure, automatic failover, and contractual SLA commitments of 99.99% or higher uptime.

-4. AI and Automation Capabilities
+4. Smart AI and Automation Features

 Not all cloud phone systems include meaningful AI features.
 Evaluate whether the platform offers genuine AI capabilities (virtual assistants, intelligent routing, real-time analytics) or simply rebrands basic IVR menus as “AI-powered.”

-5. Guest Room Experience
+5. The In-Room Guest Experience

 Room phones still matter.
 Evaluate in-room features like wake-up calls, do-not-disturb indicators, voicemail, minibar charging, and emergency services access.
 The best platforms handle these natively rather than requiring third-party add-ons.

-6. Carrier-Grade Voice Quality
+6. Crystal-Clear Voice Quality

 Voice quality on guest calls and internal communications reflects directly on your brand.
 Enterprise-grade cloud communication providers that own their network infrastructure deliver consistently superior call quality compared to over-the-top VoIP solutions that rely on the public internet.

-7. Support and Partnership Model
+7. Ongoing Support and Partnership

 Hotel communication systems are mission-critical.
 Evaluate the vendor’s support model: Is it 24/7?
 Is there a dedicated account team?
 Do they understand hospitality operations, or are they a generic telecom provider?